Single-atom heat machines enabled by energy quantization

 During the isochoric strokes the ion is continuously laser-cooled; at steady-state its temperature is fixed at a stable point where the laser cooling rate balances the heating rate by the environment.
 The occupation of energy levels then approximately follows a thermal distribution and the system can be considered to be in contact with a thermal bath \cite{An2014a,Meekhof1996}.
 Contact to a cold thermal bath is achieved by optimizing laser cooling parameters to reduce the steady-state temperature of the ion, whereas contact to a hot thermal bath is achieved by choosing sub-optimal cooling parameters.
 Raman sideband cooling of $^{174}$Yb$+$ in an $\omega_{L,i}~\sim2\pi\times 10$MHz lattice has been shown to reach near ground-state occupation $\bar{n}\sim 0.1$, and the temperature has been increased controllably by up to a factor of 10 \cite{Karpa2013a,Bylinskii2015,Gangloff2015}.
-This range could be further increased by reducing external heating sources that limit the minimum temperature, and using a narrow optical transition to precisely measure the motional quantum state populations and ion temperature \cite{Johnson2015}.
-The total energy stored in the system $E_T=\sum_n p_n E_n$ at different times in the engine cycle can thus be measured via resolved vibrational mode spectroscopy to determine the energy eigenspectrum $E_n$, and populations $p_n$ \cite{An2014a}.
-From these measurements, the total work output per cycle can obtained, and the experiment can be performed in the quantum and classical limits to identify the effects of quantization.
+This range could be further increased by reducing external heating sources, and using a narrow optical transition to precisely measure the motional quantum state populations and ion temperature \cite{Johnson2015}.
+The total energy stored in the system $E_T=\sum_n p_n E_n$ at different times can thus be measured via resolved vibrational mode spectroscopy to determine the energy eigenspectrum $E_n$, and populations $p_n$ \cite{An2014a}.
+From these measurements, the total work output per cycle can be obtained, and the experiment can be performed in the quantum and classical limits to identify the effects of quantization.

 For the adiabatic strokes the laser cooling is disconnected.
 Perfect adiabaticity has been assumed in the calculation above.
-In practice, potential deformations during the Otto cycle have to be performed at finite speed, and to avoid excitations that perturb the population distribution, the total adiabatic ramp time must be longer than the inverse of the smallest energy spacing in angular frequency units during the ramp.
-Yet, the ramp time must be chosen shorter than the thermalization time set by the background heating in the range $\sim 1-1000\, $ motional quanta per second.
+In practice, potential deformations during the Otto cycle have to be performed at finite speed, and to avoid excitations that perturb the population distribution, the total adiabatic ramp time must be longer than the inverse of the smallest energy spacing.
+Yet, the ramp time must be shorter than the thermalization time set by the background heating in the range $\sim 1-1000\, $ motional quanta per second \cite{eltony2016technologies}.
 These two conditions can be fulfilled simultaneously for trap vibration frequencies in the MHz range.